 CS PhD @ USC ✌️

-I'm currently in my second year and looking forward to exploring more domains to develop a taxonomy of these challenges and a framework that identifies the right interaction patterns and integration points for AI.
-Throughout this journey, I've had the great opportunity to work with the Adaptive Computing Experience (ACE) Lab (Souti Chattopadhyay’s lab @ GCS) and [CUTE LAB NAME] (Jonathan May’s lab @ ISI).
+I'm currently in my third year and looking forward to exploring more domains to develop a taxonomy of these challenges and a framework that identifies the right interaction patterns and integration points for AI.
+Throughout this journey, I've had the great opportunity to work with the Adaptive Computing Experience (ACE) Lab (Souti Chattopadhyay's lab @ GCS) and [CUTE LAB NAME] (Jonathan May's lab @ ISI).

 You can find some of my publications below: